 1. Which segments should I send SMS messages to?

-One of the prerequisites for a successful BFCM campaign is that you segment your SMS lists.
+One of the prerequisites for a successful BFCM campaign is that you segment your lists of SMS and RCS recipients.
 This ensures that the right people get the right messages at the right time.

 In inMobile, you can sort all your contacts into SMS lists so you can easily keep track of who you send which messages to.